dburea01/school-mpa-mono/README.md

 ## The tests

-**frecole** is tested for all application security aspects (a help is welcome for the othee tests....).
+**frecole** is tested for all application security aspects (a help is welcome for the other tests....).

 Before running the tests: